Published 4 years ago

 Such is the case with Hell of the North chef Simon Martensz’s braised beef cheeks.
 You could make this a winter staple (and you definitely should) but don’t underestimate this rich, luxurious braise when it comes to spring and summer celebrations.

-Before you start cooking, you’ll need to marinate your beef cheeks in a mix of port and red wine, with a few herbs and some crushed juniper berries.
-To really let those flavours absorb, it’s best to leave overnight if you can.
+You’ll need to marinate your beef cheeks in a mix of port and red wine, with a few herbs and some crushed juniper berries.
+To really let those flavours absorb, it’s best to leave overnight.

 “The next day, take out the beef cheeks and put that red wine mixture onto a medium heat and simmer that down by about half,” says Martensz.
 Sweat off a mix of carrot, onion and celery, season the beef cheeks and give them a good browning in an oven-proof dish.
 “You want some really good caramelisation on the cheeks,” Martensz says.
 “Then put that on top of your sweated-off veg.
 Strain in the reduced wine and top it off with about two litres of beef stock.”

 Bring it all to a boil, then it’s low-and-slow in the oven at 150 degrees.
 After two hours, check the beef.
 “You want to be able to push a skewer through without any sort of resistance at all,” says Martensz.
-Once the beef cheeks are completely tender, let them rest.
-“If you take them out of that liquor straight away, it’s almost like they dry out a little bit.
-I know that sounds weird but it’s like you’re leaving the meat to rest.”
+Once the beef cheeks are tender, let them rest.
+“If you take them out of that liquor straight away, it’s almost like they dry out a little bit.”

 After 20 minutes or so, remove the beef cheeks, strain the braising liquid and reduce it on the stove.
 “You want to reduce it by about three quarters and it’ll be sticky and thick,” says Martensz.
 “Then you whisk in a few knobs of butter – that just gives it some nice richness and gloss to the sauce.”

 There isn’t much more to pomme puree than regular mashed potatoes – it’s just a smoother version.
 Start your potatoes in cold water, heavily seasoned.
 “Cook them till they’re super soft – about 20 to 25 minutes,” says Martensz.
-Once you’ve given them a minute to air-dry, puree the pomme, if you can.
-Martensz recommends putting the potatoes through a ricer or a mouli, but if you don’t have either handy, a classic masher or fork will do the job – it’ll just be a little more rustic.
+Once you’ve given them a minute to air-dry, puree the pomme.
+Martensz recommends putting the potatoes through a ricer or a mouli, but if you don’t have either handy, a classic masher or fork works – it’ll just be a little more rustic.

 “Then heat up the milk, cream and butter and fold that through the mash,” Martensz says.
 “If you’ve got a drum sieve, it's a good idea to push it through that after you’ve put in the milk and cream mix.”